 The Kiwanis Mission & Vision

-Kiwanis empowers communities to improve the world by making lasting differences in the lives of children.
-Kiwanis strives to be a positive influence in communities worldwide — so that one day, all children will wake up in communities that believe in them, nurture them and provide the support they need to thrive.
-Our Kiwanis club fulfills the Kiwanis mission by serving our community through Kiwanis Community Service Projects
+Kiwanis empowers communities to improve the world by making lasting differences in children’s lives.
+Kiwanis strives to be a positive influence in communities worldwide — so that one day, all children will wake up in communities that believe in them, nurture them, and provide the support they need to thrive.
+Our Kiwanis club fulfills the Kiwanis mission by serving our community through fundraising and community projects.

 Kiwanis Service